Urinary tract infection (UTI) in men | Pokenga pūaha mimi

 Middle-aged Pasifika man outside his house

-A UTI is a bacterial infection in some part of your urinary system.
-Your urinary system includes all the organs involved in making and releasing urine (pee):
+A urinary tract infection (UTI) is a bacterial infection in any part of your urinary system.
+Your urinary system includes the parts of your body that make and release urine (pee).
+These include your:

-• Kidneys – these filter your blood to remove waste and extra water to make urine (pee).
+• kidneys, which filter your blood to remove waste and extra water to make urine (pee)

-• Ureter – two thin tubes of muscle, one on each side of your bladder, through which urine flows from your kidneys to your bladder.
+• ureters, which are thin tubes of muscle, one on each side of your bladder, which transport urine from your kidneys to your bladder

-• Bladder – where you store urine until you need to pee.
+• bladder, which stores urine until you need to pee

-• Urethra – when you pee, urine passes along your urethra, a central tube that carries urine out of your body.
+• urethra, which is a tube that carries urine from your bladder out of your body when you pee.

-When the infection is just in the bladder (cystitis) and urethra (urethritis), it is called a lower UTI.
-If it travels up to affect one or both kidneys as well (pyelonephritis) then it is called an upper UTI.
-An upper UTI can be more serious than a lower UTI as the kidneys can become damaged by the infection.
+When the infection is just in your bladder (cystitis) and/or urethra (urethritis), it’s called a lower UTI.
+If it travels upwards to one or both of your kidneys, it’s called an upper UTI or pyelonephritis.
+An upper UTI can be more serious than a lower UTI as your kidneys can become damaged by the infection.
+Find out more about kidney infection (pyelonephritis).

 Symptoms of a UTI include:

-• pain or burning during or immediately after peeing (dysuria)
+• pain or burning during, or immediately after, peeing – this is called dysuria

 • pain in your lower tummy (abdomen)